shifat100/Ebook-Crafter-KaiOS/README.md

 ### 1. Overview

-MNU Navigator is an HTML/JavaScript application designed for KaiOS feature phones.
+Ebook-Crafter-KaiOS is an HTML/JavaScript application designed for KaiOS feature phones.
 It allows you to create a structured, navigable application using simple text files for menus and content.
 Think of it as a framework for:

 *   Simple e-books or story collections
 *   Information guides or FAQs